mediacloud/backend/doc/coding_guidelines.markdown

 For added karma points, write code without speling errors and use Proper Casing (sentences and proper nouns start with a capital letter!)

-## Use Named Arguments
+## Use Named Parameters

-Named arguments allow one to figure out what is being passed to the function without reading that function's definition.
+Named parameters allow one to figure out what is being passed to the function without reading that function's definition.

 ```python
 # BAD!